jbro/vim/README.md

     $ touch .vim/enable_ycm # To enable YouCompleteMe
     $ vim

-Restart vim and you are good to go
+Restart vim and you are good to go.